JErBerlin/mastergopher/51_context/users/NOTES.md

   - Cancelling long-running or stuck queries
   - Enforcing deadlines or timeouts
   - Reducing resource usage on aborted requests
-- All contexts start with `context.Background()`, from which child contexts are created using `WithTimeout`, `WithCancel`, etc.
+- Contexts start from `context.Background()` and are extended using `WithTimeout`, `WithCancel`, etc.
+- Use `context.TODO()` as a placeholder when the actual context is not available yet.
+This is useful during refactoring or early stages of integration.

 ## Context behavior per driver

-- Database drivers must observe context but do not behave the same.
+- Drivers must observe context but differ in how they react to cancellation.
-  - PostgreSQL cancels queries cleanly on context cancellation.
+  - PostgreSQL supports clean aborts on cancellation.
-  - SQLite in-memory mode may not abort immediately.
+  - SQLite in-memory may not terminate the query immediately.
-- Don't rely on consistent cancellation across drivers, but still pass context to allow cancellation when supported.
+- Don't assume identical cancellation behavior across drivers.

 ## Takeaways